-According to the American Council on Exercise when you get older, you begin to lose more muscle mass.
+According to the American Council on Exercise, when you get older, you begin to lose more muscle mass.
 Thankfully, with the correct combination of exercise and healthy living choices, you have the power to reverse the unfortunate inclination.

-Concentrate on Your Core
+Lifestyle Strategies: Concentrate on Your Core

-Since mobility issues tend to develop with age, it’s essential to strengthen your core, such as; exercises that tone up your stomach, back, and hips.
+Since mobility issues tend to develop with age, it’s essential to strengthen your core, such as exercises that tone up your stomach, back, and hips.
 These core exercises will help you enjoy a more functional life for years to come.

-Be sure to include planks, wall sits, and reverse crunches.
-As well as, Pilates for core strengthening and increasing flexibility.
+Be sure to include planks, wall sits, and reverse crunches, as well as Pilates for core strengthening and increasing flexibility.

 Focus on Flexibility